-Although I enjoy design work, my early experience in construction gave me a strong interest in the connection between drawings (and specifications) and building construction, and it led to a focus on quality control, document coordination, and effective communication – all important factors in risk management for architects, owners of building projects, contractors, subcontractors, and others involved in building construction.
+Although I appreciate good design and enjoy design work, my early experience in construction gave me a strong interest in the connection between drawings (and specifications) and building construction, and it led to a focus on quality control, document coordination, and effective communication – all important factors in risk management for architects, owners of building projects, contractors, subcontractors, and others involved in building construction.
 I have a good working knowledge of design and construction Agreements, General Conditions, and other standard documents used in the construction industry.
 I have experience with different project delivery methods, including conventional Design-Bid-Build, Design-Build, and Construction Management.
 Weathering storms of unexpected change order claims and disputes has given me a keen interest in effective project organization and decision-making.
 I have been doing QC reviews of construction documents since the late 1970’s.

 Managing production for a firm of about 50 architects heightened my interest in effective management, and I earned a Master’s degree in Administration and Management from Saint Michael’s College in 2006.
 I have completed mediation training courses through Woodbury College and Pepperdine University’s Straus Institute for Dispute Resolution.
 In 2015, I completed Certified Passive House Consultant (CPHC®) training and received a certification from Passive House Institute U.S. (PHIUS).